Mt. Gox

 Mt.
 Gox was a bitcoin exchange based in Shibuya, Tokyo, Japan.
 Launched in 2010, it was handling over 70% of all bitcoin transactions worldwide by early 2014, when it abruptly ceased operations amid revelations of its involvement in the loss/theft of hundreds of thousands of bitcoin, then worth hundreds of millions in US dollars.

 In February 2014, Mt.
 Gox suspended trading, closed its website and exchange service, and filed for bankruptcy protection from creditors.
 In April 2014, the company began liquidation proceedings.
 Although 200,000 bitcoins have since been "found", the reasons for the disappearance—theft, fraud, mismanagement, or a combination of these—were initially unclear.
 New evidence presented in April 2015 by Tokyo security company WizSec led them to conclude that "most or all of the missing bitcoins were stolen straight out of the Mt.
 Gox hot cryptocurrency wallet over time, beginning in late 2011."

 The collapse of Mt.
-Gox and the subsequent arrest and conviction of former CEO Mark Karpeles led Japan to create the first formal regulations for cryptocurrency exchanges and virtual currencies.
+Gox and the subsequent arrest and conviction of former CEO Mark Karpelès led Japan to create the first formal regulations for cryptocurrency exchanges and virtual currencies.

-Founding (2006–2010)
+History

+2006–2010: Early history

 In late 2006, programmer Jed McCaleb thought of building a website for users of the Magic: The Gathering Online tradable card game service, to let them trade "Magic: The Gathering Online" cards like stocks.
 In January 2007, he purchased the domain name mtgox.com, short for "Magic: The Gathering Online eXchange".
 Initially in beta release, sometime around late 2007, the service went live for approximately three months before McCaleb moved on to other projects, having decided it was not worth his time.
 In 2009, he reused the domain name to advertise his card game The Far Wilds.

 In July 2010, McCaleb read about bitcoin on Slashdot, and decided that the bitcoin community needed an exchange for trading bitcoin and regular currencies.
 On 18 July, Mt.
 Gox launched its exchange and price quoting service deploying it on the spare mtgox.com domain name.